mciepluc/cocotb-coverage/documentation/source/examples.rst

 Testbench
 ---------

-The test envinroment randomly transfers packets using different configurations and checks the data consistency.
+The test environment randomly transfers packets using different configurations and checks the data consistency.

 The packet object is represented by the *Packet* class.
 Randomized are fields Address (*addr*) and Length (*len*).